 2.2.
 The School of Graduate Research determines the equivalence of overseas qualifications to the AQF qualifications that satisfy university entry requirements for higher degree by research programs.

 2.3.
 The University maintains equitable access schemes to facilitate access to tertiary education by under-represented groups.

 3.1.
-Education Innovation and Quality Committee may approve a higher English language entry requirement than the university minimum for a coursework program.
+The Deputy Vice-Chancellor (Education) may approve a higher English language entry requirement than the university minimum for a coursework program.

 3.2.
-Graduate Research Committee may approve a higher English language entry requirement than the university minimum for a higher degree by research program.
+The Deputy Vice-Chancellor (Research and Innovation) may approve a higher English language entry requirement than the university minimum for a higher degree by research program.

 3.3.
 International Recruitment maintains an online list of qualifications that satisfy the minimum university English language entry requirements.
 The Deputy Vice-Chancellor (Education) approves changes to this list.

 4.1.1. the university entry requirements for that level of program;

 5.1.
 Program entry requirements may include:

 5.1.1. a specified level of previous study, or equivalent;

 5.1.2. a specified minimum level of achievement in previous study;